• What Can Yoga Teachers Learn from Bodywork?

-Though barely able to stand up or walk at times, he began combining the teachings of Joel Kramer’s Yoga and Daniel Blake’s Structural Bodywork, over the next three to four years creating the foundations of The DSL Method of Yoga/Bodywork Therapeutics.
+Though barely able to stand up or walk at times, he began combining the teachings of Joel Kramer’s Yoga and Daniel Blake’s Structural Bodywork.
+Over the next three to four years, he created the foundations of The DSL Method of Yoga/Bodywork Therapeutics.
 Working along side a number of “alternative” physicians & practitioners over the next three plus decades, DSL brings a wide, deep & well-grounded perspective, knowledge & skills to the alternative healing arts, especially neuromuscular, myofascial & musculoskeletal problems.
 Yet he’s along the way helped many people with significant metabolic issues, as well. …

 Teaching Yoga-based Bodywork

-In 1989, when the then owners of Heartwood Institute in Northern California needed a Deep Tissue teacher, they called Robert K. King, then president of the American Massage Therapy Association, and co-founder of one of the leading massage schools in Chicago & America.
+In 1989, when the then owners of Heartwood Institute in Northern California needed a Deep Tissue teacher, they called the Late, Great Robert K. King, then president of the American Massage Therapy Association, and co-founder of one of the leading massage schools in Chicago & America, the Chicago School of Massage Therapy.
 Mr. King’s top recommendation for teaching Deep Tissue was DSL.
 David began teaching his system of therapy at Heartwood, including the various supporting sciences, to Students from all over the world.

-David now devotes his time to writing books and web pages on various aspects of physical/mental & relational yoga, yoga-based bodywork, healing & medicine, and a number of related topics.
-He’s developing on-line e-Courses to teach his work, and will return to teaching advanced, in-person trainings when enough people have learned the basics from the e-Courses, or when people ask him to show up. … He works privately with individuals when they find him.
+David now devotes his time to writing books and web pages on various aspects of physical/mental & relational yoga, yoga therapy, yoga-based bodywork, healing & medicine, and a number of related topics, including Social Yoga.
+He’s developing On-line e-Courses to teach his work, and will return to teaching advanced, in-person trainings when enough people have learned the basics from the e-Courses, or when people ask him to show up. … He works privately with individuals when they can find him.

 Therapeutic Let-Go Yoga and The DSL Method of